unik-name/docs.unikname.network/docs/uns-network-player/creating-unikname-organization.md

 #  Creating @unikname id for an organization

+You want to become a delegate with an organization @unikname id, so you need to create your organization @unikname id.

+👉 If you have changed your mind, you can also [become a delegate with an individual @unikname id](./creating-your-unikname-individual.html).

 ::: warning @unikname id for becoming a delegate

 :warning: You are about to create a @unikname id for **becoming a <uns/> delegate**. :warning: